Negative Dialectics: Summary

+Adorno's purpose was to overcome the formal logical limits of the previous definitions of dialectics by putting into light that new knowledge arises less from a Hegelian unification of opposite categories as defined following Aristotelian logic than by the revelation of the limits of knowledge.
+However, this philosophical project is inseparable from Adorno's reflection on the historical experience of Auschwitz, which he sees as a decisive break that challenges the very foundations of Western philosophical thinking.
+Adorno argues that the systematic extermination of the Jews cannot be adequately comprehended or represented within the frameworks of traditional philosophy, and his "negative dialectics" is an attempt to develop a mode of thinking that can respond to the ethical and metaphysical challenges posed by the Holocaust.

+His emphasis on the non-identity and particularity of objects, his critique of the totalizing tendencies of Enlightenment thought, and his call for a new form of philosophical reflection are all deeply shaped by his conviction that Auschwitz demands a fundamental rethinking of the Western philosophical tradition.
+Such a revelation reaches out to its experienced object, whose entirety always escapes the simplifying categories of purely theoretical thinking.

 Adorno raises the possibility that philosophy and its essential link to reality may be essentially epistemological in nature.
 His reflection moves a step higher by applying the concept of dialectics not only to exterior objects of knowledge, but to the process of thought itself.

 To summarize, "...this Negative Dialectics in which all esthetic topics are shunned might be called an “anti-system.”
 It attempts by means of logical consistency to substitute for the unity principle, and for the paramountcy of the superordinate concept, the idea of what would be outside the sway of such unity.
 To use the strength of the subject to break through the fallacy of constitutive subjectivity—this is what the author felt to be his task [...].
 Stringently to transcend the official separation of pure philosophy and the substantive or formally scientific realm was one of his determining motives."